cardpay/woocommerce-plugin/README.md

 - Spanish (ES)

 ## Installation
-Installation process explains how to install the WooCommerce plugin:
+The installation process explains how to install the WooCommerce plugin:

 1. Download the latest version of WooCommerce plugin from Unlimit's GitHub [repository](https://github.com/cardpay/woocommerce-plugin).